Freedom Of The Lake ®

 Our pier is situated within the grounds of this scenic lakeside park and all our passengers get free entry.
 The visitor centre, indoor attractions and cafe are a few minutes walk through the grounds.

-Brockhole is open all year and has great outdoor activities such as lake-shore walks, adventure playgrounds, orienteering, mini golf and pony rides as well as the exciting Treetop Trek ropes course and Treetop Nets.
+Brockhole is open all year and has great outdoor activities such as lake-shore walks, adventure playgrounds, orienteering, mini golf and archery as well as the exciting Treetop Trek ropes course and Treetop Nets.
 With a huge range of special events throughout the year, it's a place to explore as part of your Green Cruise.

-Situated on the quiet western shore of Windermere, this Victorian neo-gothic and scenic grounds are managed by The National Trust.
+Situated on the quiet western shore of Windermere, this Victorian neo-gothic castle and scenic grounds are managed by The National Trust.

 Not your typical castle, the building is free of traditional furnishings and has fun activities such as castle-building and dressing-up spaces.
 With other great family attractions like rope swings, gardens and scenic views plus a fascinating castle tour, it's definitely worth a visit.